mddrill/Mediminder/README.md

 # Mediminder

 Hey guys, I created a git repo for our project.
-We're gonna make the backend first with django.
+For the backend we'll use django and the django REST Framework.

 To set it up, first make sure you have python 3, pip, virtualenv, and git installed